 It is not uncommon in today’s world to hear about labour strikes happening all over.
 Unfair pay, long hours, twisted wage gaps, and more can cause a group of workers to simply refuse their jobs and go on ‘strike’.

 With the formations of unions and expectations of higher wages and better benefits, jobs can sometimes seem somewhat unstable, and strikes have proven to be a way for workers to get the fairness they want and deserve.

-With the commonality of labor strikes today, it might be difficult to think of a time where they simply didn’t exist, but have you ever wondered about how labor strikes actually started?
+With the commonality of labour strikes today, it might be difficult to think of a time where they simply didn’t exist, but have you ever wondered about how labour strikes actually started?

 The lack of wheat rations was the main issue of their strike, and they even went so far as to write letters to village leaders explaining their grievances, and simply stating that they were hungry, supplies were not delivered on time, and they couldn’t work under the conditions that continued to plague them, even causing them to buy their own wheat simply so they wouldn’t starve.

-The final strike of the Valley of the Kings laborers ended in a bit of an anti-climactic fashion, with one of the labor leaders heading up a strike again, with other workers choosing not to follow him and continue their work.
+The final strike of the Valley of the Kings labourers ended in a bit of an anti-climactic fashion, with one of the labour leaders heading up a strike again, with other workers choosing not to follow him and continue their work.
 Wheat rations and supplies were eventually restored, and the workers ended their strikes.

-During the last several years of Ramses III’s reign, there were no more labor strikes.
-However, there are recorded complaints and strikes from other laborers nearly fifty years later, during the reign of a new Pharaoh.
+During the last several years of Ramses III’s reign, there were no more labour strikes.
+However, there are recorded complaints and strikes from other labourers nearly fifty years later, during the reign of a new Pharaoh.

 Book The Grand West Bank Tour. to enjoy the wonderful tomb of Ramses III